iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Duality/Duality, Lagrangian and Algorithms.md

 \right\rbrace
 $$

-And then during the dualization process, we have the lagrangian:
+And then during the dualization process, we have the Lagrangian:

 $$
 \min_x \sup_z